vibeegames/.github/profile/README.md

 ## 🚀 Getting Started

 1. **Join the Org**
-   - Click **“Join VibeeGames”** on our GitHub page or open an issue to request membership.
+   - Click **“Join vibeegames”** on our GitHub page or open an issue to request membership.
 2. **Create a New Repo**
    - Name it `game-<your-game-name>` (e.g. `game-space-explorer`).
    - Add a top‑level `README.md` describing your game concept and AI‑prompt workflow.